SkyWalk: Routing

 The SkyWalk begins at the western end of Union Station and first runs through the York Street Teamway, which runs above and parallel to York Street.
 It then passes through the second and third stories of the Canadian National Express Building, a heritage listed property completed in 1929, which acted as a terminus for horse-drawn carts delivering goods from Union Station.

 The SkyWalk then assumes the form of a long arcade, running parallel to Station Street.
 Along the southern side of this corridor, the main section of SkyWalk, is the terminus station for the Union Pearson Express rail link to Pearson Airport, which opened in 2015.
 A GoodLife Fitness occupies the lower floors of the Canadian National Express building and extends beneath the arcade.

-At the western end of the arcade, the SkyWalk rises onto an elevated walkway and crosses the rail tracks leading into Union Station and Lower Simcoe Street on a north-south, then northeast-southwest alignment, with a connection to another walkway leading to the Delta Hotel and Southcore Financial Centre.
+At the western end of the arcade, the SkyWalk rises onto an elevated walkway and crosses the rail tracks leading into Union Station and Lower Simcoe Street on a north-south, then northeast-southwest alignment, with a connection to another walkway leading to the Delta Toronto Hotel and Southcore Financial Centre.
 It becomes east-west adjacent to the upper level of the Metro Toronto Convention Centre, with a direct connection to the South Building and a bridge to the North Building.

 The enclosed walkway terminates near the base of the CN Tower, behind the Ripley's Aquarium of Canada.
 From here, a short walk in open air leads to the Rogers Centre and across Bremner Boulevard to Roundhouse Park.